CLI commands for n8n#

 n8nwith the absolute path to the

 n8n.cmdfile (Windows) or the n8n Desktop executable (Mac).
 The exact path depends on where you install your Node.js modules.
-For example, to export all workflow data, the command looks similar to this:
+For example, to export all workflow data:

 1 2 3 4

 # Windows "C:\Users\<username>\AppData\Local\Programs\n8n\resources\app\node_modules\n8n\bin\n8n.cmd" export:workflow --all # Mac /Users/<username>/Desktop/n8n.app/Contents/Resources/app/node_modules/n8n/bin/n8n export:workflow --all

 n8ncommand is available within your Docker container:

 You can see a list of available commands and descriptions in your CLI: